xiubinzheng/ibm-fullstack-activity/README.md

 ## Guidance

-* Brauss have no time for database setup.
+- Brauss have no time for database setup.
 So you will have to find a way to load in the data file.
 Feel free to change the file format, but the data column names and data values cannot be changed manually.
-* All data transformations or aggregations should occur on the server side.
+- All data transformations or aggregations should occur on the server side.
-* The executives would like to see several line charts in the dashboard:
+- The executives would like to see several line charts in the dashboard:

-1) Total daily pudding items sold
+1. Total daily pudding items sold
-2) Average daily pudding items sold per customer
+2. Average daily pudding items sold per customer
-3) Total daily item sales, split into a line for each pudding item (Dani, Milki etc)
+3. Total daily item sales, split into a line for each pudding item (Dani, Milki etc)

-* KEY FILES: dataAccessLayer.js, api.js, ui/states/dashboardCtrl.js, ui/states/dashboard.html
+- KEY FILES: dataAccessLayer.js, api.js, ui/states/dashboardCtrl.js, ui/states/dashboard.html
-* Please send a zipped project folder back to the CEO's assistant.
+- Please send a zipped project folder back to the CEO's assistant.
 He is tech savy and will know how to run the dashboard on his computer.
-* Provide some comments below about how this application should be better designed.
+- Provide some comments below about how this application should be better designed.

 Provide comments below:
+suggestion for improving design if given time:

+1.  add bootstrap for better UI.
+2. Add database support, put data into actual database